Simplificatedd/Module-planner/README.md

 4. **Track Progress**: Monitor your credit progress and semester distribution
 5. **Manage**: Use the management tools to clear or reorganize your plan

-## 🔧 Features in Detail
+## Features in Detail

 ### Multi-Semester Modules
-Modules can span multiple semesters with intelligent placement:
+Modules can span multiple semesters with placement logic:
 - **Forward Filling**: Modules are placed in consecutive forward semesters when possible
 - **Backward Filling**: If forward placement isn't possible, the module extends backward
 - **Continued Modules**: Show as grayed-out placeholders in non-primary semesters